 In 1997, the IMO adopted Annex VI to MARPOL to address air pollution from vessels.
 Annex VI became effective in 2005, and sets limits on sulfur oxide and nitrogen oxide emissions from vessel exhausts and prohibits deliberate emissions of ozone depleting substances, such as chlorofluorocarbons.
 Annex VI also includes a global cap on the sulfur content of marine fuels and allows for the establishment of Emission Control Areas ("ECAs") with more stringent controls on sulfur emissions.
-An ECA for North America took effect in 2012 and an ECA for the Caribbean took effect in 2014.
-The North Sea and Baltic Sea were designated ECAs in 2017, and are expected to take effect in 2021.
+Presently, designated ECAs include North America, the Caribbean, the North Sea and Baltic Sea.
 In 2008, the IMO Marine Environment Protection Committee ("MEPC") adopted amendments to Annex VI regarding particulate matter, nitrogen oxides and sulfur oxide emissions.
 These amendments, which entered into force in 2010, are designed to reduce air pollution from vessels by, among other things, (i) implementing a progressive reduction of sulfur oxide emissions from ships; and (ii) establishing new tiers of stringent nitrogen oxide emissions standards for new marine engines, depending on their date of installation.
-In addition, the E.U. has established separate limitations on the sulfur content of marine fuels, and some E.U. countries may be declared ECAs in the future, pursuant to Annex VI and its amendments.
-Starting January 1, 2015 reduced limits of sulfur content of fuel oil were introduced resulting to the use of lighter fuels, namely low sulfur MGO for ECA passage.
-We have obtained International Air Pollution Prevention Certificates for all our vessels, and believe that maintaining compliance with the existing and known future Annex VI requirements will not have an adverse financial impact on the operation of our vessels.
-However, additional or new requirements, conventions, laws or regulations, including the adoption of additional ECAs, or other new or more stringent emissions requirements adopted by the IMO, the E.U., the U.S. or individual states, or other jurisdictions in which we operate, could require vessel modifications or otherwise increase the costs of our operations.
-Our vessels have the capacity to use low sulfur MGO.